tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 # The problem

-Alice wants to send a confidential document to Bob and wants to make sure that only Bob can open it.
+Alice wants to send a confidential document to Bob.
 Alice does not have access to a private courier and needs to use a public communication channel.

 Alice could place the document in a box, lock it with a padlock, and send it to Bob.
 This way, anyone intercepting the box wouldn't be able to open it.
 But neither would Bob, since he doesn't have the key.
 So that does not work.

-Alice could send the locked box as a first parcel and the key in a separate parcel.
+Alice could send the locked box in a parcel and the key in another.
 The thief would need to intercept both parcels in order to open the box.
 Although slightly more secure, this approach is still not good enough.

 Now let us assume Bob also has a padlock.
 The solution becomes:
 * Bob sends his padlock to Alice (but keeps the key)